 From 1979 to 1990 the V as well as the bee were removed from the design.
 This mark is sometimes referred to as the Missing Bee Mark - TMK-6.

 In 1990 the mark was revised to reflect the reunification of Germany.
 This trademark was used until 1999.
 It once again incorporated the famous crown and is TMK-7.

 The current trademark is TMK-8 which has been in use since 2000.
 As you can see the famous Hummel bumblebee is back in prominent form!

 To summarize, when purchasing a Hummel figurine for your collection knowing which mark it possesses is very important as the value of a Hummel figurine varies according to its age.
 It's also important from the standpoint of authentication as you certainly want to be assured that you're buying a genuine figurine and not a fake or forgery.
 We truly hope this guide on dating and authenticating your figurine proves helpful to you.

 What you see here is a sampling of all the Hummel collectibles available on eBay - many rare and retired!
-If you don't see the Hummel figurine you're looking for search here for even more!
+If you don't see exactly what you're looking for use our site search to see even more items!